micro-lc/micro-lc.github.io/docs/docs/guides/applications/index.md

 import CodeBlock from '@theme-original/CodeBlock'
 ```

-Applications are micro-frontends rendered in the [dynamic part](../../concepts/separation-of-concerns.md) of
+Applications are micro-frontends rendered in the [dynamic section](../../concepts/separation-of-concerns.md) of
 <micro-lc></micro-lc>.
-Each application corresponds to a URL pathname, and <micro-lc></micro-lc> is responsible to
-property handle [routing](../routing.md) between them.
+Each application corresponds to a URL pathname, and <micro-lc></micro-lc> is responsible to handle [routing](../routing.md) between them.

 <micro-lc></micro-lc> supports three different micro-frontend patterns to integrate applications:
 - [`iframe`](./iframes.md), where applications are embedded in an iframe tag providing full strict encapsulation,